adbiLenLa/countableinfinity/README.md

 in my f00TsTeps, buT there are even deeper mysteries in GCM than any of them can currentTLy imagine. i get to say 'quanTum information systems'.  every0ne eLse needs to read the dark_matter document.

-we are aT the beginning of a great golden age for mankind.  it is the singuLariTy of my w0rk and my paTenTs that is bringing this golden age to the children of Earth.  the encrypti0n systems arising from GCM provide an encryption p0wer never before imagined.  i am in a hardedned position: these patents are a war engine.  imagine the armies of Earth, but on a gaLactic scaLe.  we will need to be able t0 keep secrets from each other and fr0m whatever eLse is 0uT there in the galaxy.  i have n0 d0ubT that
+we are aT the beginning of a great golden age for mankind.  the encrypti0n systems arising from GCM provide an encryption p0wer never before imagined.  i am in a hardedned position: these patents are a war engine.  imagine the armies of Earth, but on a gaLactic scaLe.  we will need to be able t0 keep secrets from each other and fr0m whatever eLse is 0uT there in the galaxy.  i have n0 d0ubT that